about

 I started recording my hikes (and eventually some other activities) on Strava in late 2020 and finally got around to retrieving my activity data using the {rStrava}

 .
-It’s challenging to see individual markers at my most frequented trail heads/starting points, so I’ve recently began building out my own Strava Dashboard (using {shinydashboard}
+It’s challenging to see individual markers at my most frequented trailheads / starting points (toggle markers on using the layer controls in the top right corner), so I’ve recently began building out my own Strava Dashboard (using {shinydashboard}

-) to make it a bit more interactive and filterable – it’s a work in progress, but feel free to check it out here!
-Huge shout out to Daniel Cullen (who also happens to be a Santa Barbara resident!) for his awesome blogpost that got me started with my own map.
+) to make it a bit more interactive and filterable – it’s a work in progress, but a fun side project that I’m excited to continue iterating upon.
+Huge shout out to Daniel Cullen for his awesome blog post that got me started with my own map.